Mammoth television deals means the 20 Premier League clubs are able to offer mega-money contracts to top talent.

 Mohamed Salah signed a new three-year contract with Liverpool in the summer of 2022 and became one of the Premier League's highest earners in the process.

-The Egyptian forward is the Reds' all-time Premier League top scorer and has been a key part of the team's success under Jurgen Klopp.
+The Egyptian forward is the Reds' all-time Premier League top scorer and he's having a sensational 2024/25 season as Liverpool eye another title.

-The 32-year-old has been, arguably, the most important addition to the squad during Khaldoon Al Mubarak's ownership and has played a key role in the club's last five Premier League titles.
+The 33-year-old has been, arguably, the most important addition to the squad during Khaldoon Al Mubarak's ownership and has played a key role in the club's success.

 Check out more of our Sport coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.